digicademy/svsal/docs/API.md

 Finally, information **about the dataset** as a whole (like provenance, authorship etc.) is provided using the [VoID Vocabulary](https://www.w3.org/TR/void/).
 This information is available on its own at <http://data.salamanca.school/void.ttl> and is linked to from all individual resources.

+At the RDF endpoint, the additional URL parameter `nocache` allows you to invalidate rdf information that has been stored and cached on the server and to re-generate the information from the TEI files.

 ### HTML endpoint

 This endpoint also accepts the following url parameters: